 I don’t consider myself to be pro yet, the board has created a weird grey area but I don’t think that I’m pro for Real just yet.

-To me being pro for Real, feels unreal.
+To me having a signature board for Real, feels unreal.

 I’m stoked that I’m getting Real boards and I’m part of the team.